jacob-zietek/jacob-zietek.github.io/quotes.md

 Caretake this moment.
 Immerse yourself in its particulars.
 Respond to this person or that person, this challenge, this deed.
 Quit the evasions.
 Stop giving yourself needless trouble.
 It is time to really live; to fully inhabit the situation you happen to be in right now.
 You are not some disinterested bystander.
 Participate.
 Exert yourself.

 The best way to fix bugs in your code is to put them in there yourself.

+I'll either find a way or make one.